-Project Management Capstone • 5 Credits
+Project Management Capstone • 5.0 Credits

 Integrates all the various project management knowledge and skills learned in previous courses into a simulated project(s) including project initiation, planning, execution, and monitoring/control activities in a team environment.
 Includes evaluation of project decisions to identify improvement opportunities.
-Prerequisite: PR0J 120 or 130 or 140, and PR0J 211 or 221 or 222, and PR0J 231.
+Prerequisite: PROJ 120 with a 2.0 or better; PROJ 130 with a 2.0 or better or PROJ 140 with a 2.0 or better; PROJ 221 with a 2.0 or better or PROJ 222 with a 2.0 or better; and PROJ 231 with a 2.0 or better.